Holistic Treatment for Alcoholism: Does It Work?

 Seven Weeks To Sobriety

 If you can't attend the center, then it is possible to do the whole Health Recovery Center program at home.
 Called 'Seven Weeks To Sobriety', this course encapsulates everything they do at the center at a fraction of the cost.
+This innovative self-treatment program is intended to get an alcoholic from dependence to sobriety in only seven weeks.

 The title is somewhat misleading, however, you can't just spend seven weeks getting the chemical imbalances ironed out and then go back to your life as normal.
 You have to ensure that you make permanent changes to your life so that you remain chemically 'in-balance'.
 Otherwise a return to drinking may well ensue.